realyota/helm-charts/charts/clickhouse/README.md

 The ClickHouse chart vendors the Altinity ClickHouse Operator as a dependency using the `operator` alias.
 Any values you pass under the `operator` key are forwarded to the dependency chart unchanged, which means you can configure the operator exactly the same way you would when installing it directly.
+By default the dependency installs into the same namespace as the Helm release, watches all namespaces, and creates cluster-scoped RBAC resources.

 Common examples include overriding the namespace where the operator runs, toggling namespace-scoped RBAC, and narrowing the list of watched namespaces: